Summer Camp

 SESSION INFORMATION

-Just You and Me – a session for younger campers with adult chaperones
+Just You and Me – a half-week session for young campers with adult chaperones

 Schedule: You and your camper companion choose your activities to fill free-choice activity blocks each day.
 While meals and some evening activities are for the entire group, there are blocks of time through the day for you to explore fishing, crafts, canoeing, creek walks, sports games, and our horse barn.
 It is always an option to rest in your bunk, take a quiet walk, or self-direct if needed.